a10networks/a10-terraform/README.md

 This project contains examples of how to deploy A10 services with Terraform.

-## What does this TF script will do:
+## Purpose of the TF script:
 Terraform script creates an instance of vThunder with three network interfaces on a cloud platform.
 Currently it supports AWS and OCI clouds.

 It provides an option to create an instance with already existing infrastructure (existing vpc, subnets, internet gateways, routes, security groups, etc.)